-VGC was contracted to build a barrier between the railway and adjoining houses at Shenfield, as part of the Crossrail Anglia project.
+VGC built an acoustic barrier between the railway and adjoining houses at Shenfield, as part of the Crossrail Anglia project.

-The barrier will reduce the impact of sound and light from the railway.
+The barrier will reduce the impact of sound and light from the railway sidings.

-We installed an acoustic barrier 3m high and 250m long.
+The acoustic barrier we installed is 3m high and 250m long.

 The timber used for the barrier has been specially treated to absorb sound and reduce noise pollution; it also blocks lights coming from the train stabling yard at night.